 It must be emphasised that, with optional elements, there is no requirement to include them in a TXC-PTI document although they are strongly recommended in many instances.
 The specification nevertheless sets out how these optional elements should be populated, including mandatory sub-elements, when the optional element is present.

+The use of ‘Not used’ when describing an element or enumeration signifies that the element should not be used when providing TXC-PTI data

+The use of Optional means that the data can be provided, but that any implementation using the TXC-PTI profile will not require the element and consumers cannot rely on its availability.

+The TXC-PTI profile is being used by BODS, this has several implementation specific requirements.
+In addition, the BODS implementation carries out validation of data supplied to the service, some of these validation tests and the results benefit from additional explanation.
+In both situations they are summarised in this document using a bus icon: